1. Aims and introduction

 - support the broader vision of the Victorian government school system to be inclusive of the needs of all students

-- clarify roles and accountabilities of FLOs, schools and the Department of Education and Training (Department) in relation to the operation of FLOs
+- clarify roles and accountabilities of FLOs, schools and the department in relation to the operation of FLOs

-- outline the process for seeking DET approval for FLO placements
+- outline the process for seeking approval for FLO placements

 - highlight the requirement for FLOs to be, or to operate within, registered specialist or specific purpose schools with the Victorian Registrations and Quality Authority (VRQA)